Your answer will almost always be “less than it could be”.

 - The seller doesn’t understand the external use cases for their data so vastly over-inflate their opinion of their data’s worth

 To unlock the value of your data, focus on identifying great use cases and building out your data quality and analytics capability from there.
-Over invest in experts (internal or external) to help you do this because it will multiply the value of all your other activities.
+Over-invest in experts (internal or external) to help you do this, because it will multiply the value of all your other activities.

 ABOUT THE AUTHOR: MIKE PARSONS

-Datamine managing director Mike specialises in the development and implementation of cross-organisational data strategies, and is a renowned ‘go to guy’ for C-suite executives looking for real world data advice.
+Datamine Partner Mike specialises in the development and implementation of cross-organisational data strategies, and is a renowned ‘go to guy’ for C-suite executives looking for real world data advice.
 With over 20 years senior management experience, Mike brings deep industry experience in the banking, telco, energy, FMCG, and insurance sectors.